top of page

 • All facts have been verified by at least three different credible sources.

-We all know that everything that's on the internet isn't true.
-The requirement I had for every fact is that I should be able to find it on at least three sites that included publications, city archives, or direct source sites about the fact.
-(For example, if it is a fact about an astronaut, I knew that I should be able to find it on NASA.gov.)
-If I couldn't verify it using my requirement, I didn't include the fact.
+We all know that not everything on the internet is true.
+The requirement I set for every fact is that I should be able to find it on at least three sites, including publications, city archives, or direct source sites related to the fact.
+For instance, if it's a fact about an astronaut, I made sure I could verify it on NASA.gov.
+If I couldn't confirm it based on my requirement, I excluded the fact.

 • Birthdays and Death dates are not included.